 Benefit payments, issued to participants by check, that are outstanding for more than 90 days are deemed to be forfeited and are moved into a forfeiture account.
 Forfeited amounts that are not used to restore amounts previously forfeited may be credited against employer contributions required for the calendar year.
-During the year ended December 31, 2016 and 2015, the forfeiture balances credited against employer contributions required for the plan year were approximately \$26,000 and \$11,000, respectively.
-As of December 31, 2016 and 2015, the cumulative forfeited vested amount to be used for future employer contributions were approximately \$6 and \$12,000, respectively.
+During the year ended December 31, 2017 and 2016, the forfeiture balances credited against employer contributions required for the plan year were approximately \$5,000 and \$26,000, respectively.
+As of December 31, 2017 and 2016, the cumulative forfeited vested amount to be used for future employer contributions was approximately \$2,000 and \$6, respectively.